- Publications and resources

 - continuing airworthiness maintenance organisations

-- Part 145 AMOs
+- Part 145 approved maintenance organisations

-- licensed aircraft maintenance engineers (LAME) not working in an organisation
+- licensed aircraft maintenance engineers (LAME)

-|Continuing Airworthiness Requirements for Aircraft and Aeronautical Products||August 2016|
+|Continuing Airworthiness Requirements for Aircraft and Aeronautical Products||May 2018|

 |AC 42-3(0)||Reliability Programs||September 2012|